Defining standards for personal interpretive programs

 - Interpreter mentioned upcoming programs

 You see the word “appropriate” crop up in these rubrics.
 The evaluator’s job is to understand the needs and interests of the site’s top audience segments.
-A hook will look and feel different at a zoo than a hook at a program at Vimy Ridge, for example, or a war internment site.
+An introductory hook will look and feel different at a zoo than a hook at a program at Vimy Ridge, for example, or a war internment site.
 “As appropriate to target audience and theme” is understood through all these rubrics.

 NEXT: Lessons learned.